wieni/wmmodel/README.md

 ## How does it work?
 ### Creating models
-Models are Drupal plugins with the `@Model` annotation, extending their entity type class and implementing `Drupal\wmmodel\Entity\Interfaces\WmModelInterface`.
-The annotation has two required parameters, `entity_type` and `bundle`.
+Models are Drupal plugins with the `@Model` annotation, extending their entity type class.
 Classes with this annotation should be placed in the `Entity` namespace of your module.

-To make sure the static `create` method works as expected, you should also include the `Drupal\wmmodel\Entity\Traits\WmModel` trait in your class.
+The annotation two required parameters:
+- if only `entity_type` is provided, the entity type class is overridden using `hook_entity_type_alter`
+- if both `entity_type` and `bundle` are provided, the bundle class is overridden using `hook_entity_bundle_info_alter`.

 ```php
 <?php